Ruby Tui: 2021 Rugby World Cup

-She was named in the Black Ferns 2021 Rugby World Cup 32-player squad.
-She subsequently participated in a number of games at the World Cup, including the final, which was won by the Black Ferns.
-After receiving her gold medal she spotted a young girl in the crowd and gave her the medal.
-The 11-year-old recipient had recently recovered from leukemia and had been introduced to Tui at fan engagement event earlier in the week.
+After receiving her gold medal, she spotted a young girl in the crowd and gave her the medal.
+The 11-year-old recipient had recently recovered from leukaemia and had been introduced to Tui at a fan engagement event earlier in the week.
 Tui was presented with a replacement gold medal at the World Rugby Awards in Monaco in November 2022.